passcod/blook/transcripts/western-reaches-38.md

 I haven't been bored by the game, even though... people weren't wrong when they were saying there wasn't much in-game content, but once Warmind came out, and then the ramp up to Forsaken, I've discovered that there is a lot that I wanted to do, considering.
-I decided I was going to {inaudible} armor, which was a lot of just needing to play to get that armor.
+I decided I was going to {inaudible} armour, which was a lot of just needing to play to get that armour.

 __Megan: [00:46:21]__ Yes, I got to the blue set.
 I did not get to the purple set, but I did finish them.
 Or, like, I got the blue set.
 So yeah that was fun.